davemasino/databricks-dbt-demo/README.md

 ## Getting started

-Environment setup:
+Python setup:

-- Create a Python 3.8+ virtual environment.
-The demo was built and tested on Python 3.8.10, use this for best results.
+- Create a Python 3.8+ [virtual environment](https://docs.python.org/3/library/venv.html) anywhere you have access to a shell prompt.
+The demo was built and tested on Python 3.8.10, use this version for best results.

 - Clone this code repo to wherever you created the Python environment and `cd` into the repo directory.